+Figure 30: Sampling locations and Beach Suitability Grades in the Wollongong City Council area

+Overview of the area

+Description

-Figure 32: Sampling locations and Beach Suitability Grades in the Wollongong City Council area Overview of the area Description Wollongong City Council stretches from Helensburgh in the north to the entrance of Lake Illawarra in the south, covering an area of 684 square kilometres.
-The area had an estimated local resident population of 201,438 in 2009 and is growing at an average rate of 0.9 per cent each year (ABS 2010).
-The ocean beaches occupy a 40-kilometre stretch of coastline.
+Wollongong City Council stretches from Helensburgh in the north to the entrance of Lake Illawarra in the south, covering an area of 684 square kilometres.
+The area had an estimated local resident population of 192,418 at the 2011 Census (ABS 2012), showing an average growth rate of 0.89 per cent per year since the 2006 Census (ABS 2007).

+The ocean beaches occupy a 40 kilometre stretch of coastline.
 The landscape is dominated by the Illawarra Escarpment, and urban development is concentrated in a narrow coastal strip.
 Urban development is highest in the south of the council area.

 Land use in the Wollongong ocean beach catchments is diverse and includes residential, rural, commercial, parks/reserves, industrial and bushland.

+Rainfall

+There were several significant rain and flooding events in the Illawarra region during 2011-2012 (BOM 2012):

+- Particularly heavy rainfall in mid October saw Wollongong receiving 126 mm of rainfall in one day.
+During this event Bellambi received 100 mm which is the highest daily rainfall ever recorded in this area for October. - High levels of rainfall along the east coast in February included a daily total of 98 mm in Wollongong which resulted in flash flooding in parts of the region. - High levels of rainfall continued in March, with particularly heavy rainfall at Bellambi in the beginning of the month when 88 mm of rain fell in one day.

+Assessment

-Tourism Research by Tourism Australia indicates that, on average each year, 618,000 people holiday in the Wollongong City Council area and more than 2.25 million people visit for the day.
-'Going to the beach' is listed as a top activity by 76 per cent of international tourists and 35 per cent of domestic tourists holidaying in the area (RET 2008).
-Assessment Microbial water quality NHMRC recommend that at least 20 samples are collected each year, providing 100 data points over a five year period.
-The sampling frequency in the Wollongong City Council area is higher than this minimum, with 60 samples collected each year at the nine locations monitored under Environment Protection Licence and 35 samples collected each year at Austinmer and Thirroul beaches (which are monitored by Sydney Water Corporation as a community service).
-The Microbial Assessment Category for 2009-2010 was calculated from the most recent 100 data points up until the end of the 2009-2010 swimming season: September 2008 until April 2010 at nine sites, and slightly longer (December 2007 until April 2010) at Austinmer and Thirroul beaches.
-Sanitary inspections Sanitary inspections have been completed for all monitored swimming locations in the Wollongong City Council area.
-These are scheduled for review during 2010-2011.
-Beach Suitability Grades All 11 ocean beaches monitored in the Wollongong Council area were graded as Good or Very Good during 2009-2010 (Figure 32).
-Very Good Four ocean beaches were graded as Very Good: Austinmer Beach, Woonona Beach, Wollongong City Beach and Fishermans Beach.
+Microbial water quality

+NHMRC recommends that at least 20 samples are collected each year, providing 100 data points over a five year period.
+The sampling frequency in the Wollongong City Council area is higher than this minimum for most sites, with 60 samples collected each year at the nine locations monitored under Environment Protection Licence and 35 samples collected each year at Austinmer and Thirroul beaches (which are monitored by Sydney Water Corporation as a community service).

+The Microbial Assessment Category for 2011-2012 was calculated from the most recent 100 data points up until the end of the 2011-2012 swimming season: September 2010 until April 2012 at nine sites, and slightly longer (November 2009 until April 2012) at Austinmer and Thirroul beaches.

+Sanitary inspections

+Sanitary inspections have been completed for all monitored swimming locations in the Wollongong City Council area.
+These are scheduled for review during 2012-2013.

+Beach Suitability Grades

+All 13 ocean beaches monitored in the Wollongong City Council area were graded as Good or Very Good during 2011-2012 (Figure 30).

+Very Good

+Five ocean beaches were graded as Very Good: Austinmer Beach, Woonona Beach, Wollongong City Beach, Coniston Beach and Fishermans Beach.

 These sites all had excellent water quality during the assessment period (Microbial Assessment Category A) and few potential sources of microbial contamination (Sanitary Inspection Categories of Low).

+Good

-Good Seven swimming locations were graded as Good: Thirroul Beach, Bulli Beach, Bellambi Beach, Corrimal Beach, North Wollongong Beach, Coniston Beach and Port Kembla Beach.
-These sites had mostly good water quality during the 2009-2010 assessment period (Microbial Assessment Category A or B) but had several, or more significant, potential sources of microbial contamination, such as stormwater drains and discharges from creeks or lagoons.
-Fair No beaches were graded as Fair.
+Six swimming locations were graded as Good: Thirroul Beach, Bulli Beach, Bellambi Beach, Corrimal Beach, North Wollongong Beach and Port Kembla Beach.

+These sites had mostly good water quality during the 2011-2012 assessment period (Microbial Assessment Category A or B) but had several, or more significant, potential sources of microbial contamination, such as stormwater drains and discharges from creeks or lagoons.

+Fair

+No beaches were graded as Fair.

+Poor

-Poor No beaches were graded as Poor.
+No beaches were graded as Poor.

+Very Poor

-Very Poor No beaches were graded as Very Poor.
+No beaches were graded as Very Poor.